lauchblatt/LessingSentimentEmotionCorpus/README.md

 - present/not_present for 8 basic emotions (Anger, Anticipation, Disgust, Fear, Joy, Sadness, Surprise, Trust)

 ### Columns

+Description for Lessing Sentiment and Emotion Corpus (2018):

 The most important columns of the csv-file are the <b>Rated_Speech</b>, which is the text that was rated and the <b>Majorityannotation_Polarity_binary</b> and <b>Majorityannotation_Polarity_differentiated</b> which are the majority annotations for these schemes.
 The following list summarizes all columns of the table.